Green Card and Substantial Presence Tests

 If you meet the substantial presence test for a calendar year, your residency starting date is generally the first day you are present in the United States during that calendar year.

 Please Note: Students on a F-1 visa or J-1 student visa and Teachers/Researchers on a J-1 visa are generally classified as "exempt individuals".
 An "exempt individual" is any person who is temporarily exempt from the substantial presence test.
 Time spent as an "exempt individual" does not count toward the 183 days in the U.S. Students present in the U.S. under an "F", "J", "M," or "Q" immigration status are exempt from the substantial presence test for 5 years.
-Teachers/Researchers present in the U.S. under a "J" or "Q" immigrations status are exempt from the substantial presence test for two years (including the current and past six calendar years).
+Teachers/Researchers present in the U.S. under a "J" or "Q" immigrations status are exempt from the substantial presence test for any two years of the the current and past six calendar years.
 However, any part of a calendar year in which the student/teacher/researcher is present in the U.S. counts as a full year.